 Note: Consult your doctor in case of extremely light periods, which may be a sign of iron deficiency.

-If taken correctly, Lucette contraceptive pills are 99% as effective as birth control methods.
+If taken correctly, Lucette contraceptive pills are 99% as effective as other birth control methods.

 Starting Lucette pills on one to five days of period protects immediately against pregnancy.
 Starting on any other day requires using condoms for seven days.
 If you experience severe diarrhoea or vomiting, you may not be completely protected.